Emergent Learner Agency in Implicit Human-AI Collaboration: How Supportive and Contrarian AI Personas Reshape Interaction: Method

+Gaussian Mixture Models were selected over partitioning-based approaches (e.g., $k$-means) because the proportional features exhibited unequal variances and correlated dimensions \citep{patel2020clustering}.
+GMMs model cluster structure in terms of both means and full covariance matrices, enabling elliptical clusters that better reflect behavioural dependencies in discourse data \citep{yang2012robust}.
+Likewise, GMMs natively estimate full covariance matrices, making them robust to the dependencies inherent in compositional data where proportions sum to one.
+In addition, GMMs provide soft probabilistic membership estimates for each speaker, thereby capturing the possibility that individual participants enact multiple agency orientations to varying degrees during collaboration.
 We estimated GMM solutions for $k = 2$ to $k = 8$ clusters using the Expectation-Maximization algorithm as implemented in \textit{scikit-learn}.
 Model selection was performed using the Bayesian Information Criterion (BIC), which balances model fit against complexity and is well established for determining the number of mixture components.
 The number of clusters yielding the minimum BIC score was retained as the optimal solution.
-To further assess cluster quality and separation, we computed silhouette scores based on Euclidean distance in the feature space; these values were used as a secondary criterion to confirm that the selected solution provided interpretable partitioning of the behavioural space.
+To further assess cluster quality and separation, we computed silhouette scores based on Euclidean distance in the feature space.
+These were treated as a secondary diagnostic, while the retained number of clusters was determined by the minimum BIC across the candidate solutions.